 How to Train a Cat

 At Purina, we believe that cats are capable of a lot more than we think.
-Many people believe that cats are social or can’t be trained, however the truth is quite the opposite.
+Many people believe that cats aren't social or can’t be trained, however the truth is quite the opposite.
 In reality, cat training can give your cat the mental stimulation and activity they need.
 Read on to learn how to train a cat and unlock their true potential.

 Cat training methods